spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 The Security Chief is delighted with how things have turned out.
 She was never really happy running security for a calm and orderly tourist hub.
 In the course of keeping the arena “contestants” in line, she’s discovered a taste for sadistic abuse.
 After all, no one cares if you violate the rights of history’s most notorious criminals.
 And if a few prisoners die on her watch, it doesn’t matter thanks to the clone vats.

 She is always surrounded by a squad of at least as many [**Security Guards**](../appendix-npcs/#security-guard) as there are characters (more if she feels threatened).
-She cannot be reasoned with, manipulated, or bribed.
+She can’t be reasoned with, manipulated, or bribed.
 The current situation suits her just fine, and she will do whatever it takes to maintain the status quo.

 If the Security Chief is defeated, it has a demoralizing effect on all Security Guards.
 If this happens, any time a Security Guard is defeated in combat, those remaining must succeed on a DC 12 Wisdom check to avoid fleeing, with the DC increasing by 1 for each downed Security Guard in that encounter.